Jordan Jarvis

-Jordan Blair Daydora Jarvis (佐敦查維斯; born 17 April 1998) is a Hong Kong-born Filipino professional footballer who currently plays as a centre back for Hong Kong Premier League club Tai Po.
-He is also a former Philippines youth international.
+Jordan Blair Daydora Jarvis (佐敦查維斯; born 17 April 1998) is a professional footballer who plays as a centre back for Philippines Football League club Manila Digger F.C.
+Born in Hong Kong, he has represented the Philippines at youth level.

 Early life

 Jarvis was born in Sai Ying Pun, Hong Kong to an English father and a Filipina mother.
 He studied in YMCA of Hong Kong Christian College for his secondary school life.
 His father Mark Jarvis was the owner of Philippine Premier League club United Makati.

 Career

 Youth

 Jarvis is a former youth player of Hong Kong Premier League club Pegasus.

 Collegiate career

 Jarvis played for the football team of his college, the Ateneo Blue Eagles.

 Davao Aguilas

 After playing one season with Ateneo in the UAAP, Jarvis joined Philippines Football League club Davao Aguilas.

 Global Cebu

 In 2018, in the second season of the PFL, he joined Global Cebu.
 The club was previously owned by Philippines manager Dan Palami, but after 18 years of owning the club, he sold it to Jarvis' father, Mark Jarvis, who promptly signed his son.